 Chlorine that is bound to CYA is called isocyanurate, and it will show up on a free chlorine test kit.
 Isocyanurates are much slower to disinfect than free Hypochlorous Acid (HOCl), which is why CYA controls the strength (and killing speed) of chlorine.
 In fact, because CYA moderates chlorine's speed, a scientific argument has been made for using a very small amount of CYA on an indoor pool to reduce the rate of chlorine consumption and disinfection byproducts.

 The name of the game with stabilizer is to have enough for sunlight protection, but not too much that it slows down your sanitizer too much.
 We call that condition overstabilization, and it's a huge problem for swimming pools around the country.
 And as you can see from the chart below, a little bit of CYA goes a long way:

 Notice we said it is UV from sunlight that breaks down chlorine.
 Water temperature has nothing to do with it.
 But there is a correlation between water temperature and chlorine consumption, and explaining that correlation is the main reason for writing this article in the first place.

-We did not understand the chemistry reasons behind why chlorine gets used up faster in warmer water than cold.
-So we did what we usually do: researched it.
-In this case, we went directly to the water chemistry guru himself, Richard A. Falk.
+When we began to research this question, we struggled to find good information online.
+So we went directly to the water chemistry guru himself, Richard Falk.
 With Richard's permission, we'll share some excerpts from our email exchange:

 "For uncovered pools, the chlorine loss is a combination of breakdown from sunlight, which is independent of temperature, and oxidation of organics (usually from blown-in debris).
 And if active chlorine (FC/CYA ratio) isn't high enough–relative to phosphate levels–then there can also be chlorine demand from killing algae, just barely keeping it at bay." - Richard A. Falk